vaderyang/MechanicalSoup/README.rst

 Home page
 ---------
-Based on Mechnicalsoup
+This is a customized version based on Mechnicalsoup which design to fulfill my personal needs

+please ref
 https://mechanicalsoup.readthedocs.io/

+or go to github.com to find mechanicalsoup to get the original one.

 Overview
 --------

 A Python library for automating interaction with websites.
-MechanicalSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
+VSoup automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
 It doesn't do JavaScript.